 In this focused class, students take advantage of hands-on activities and learning opportunities.
 Specifically, students are taught how to “Take your client's vision and make it a reality by learning how to work with vendors, plan, and organize while staying within the budget.”
 With this focus, the event planning course covers an array of social gatherings, including baby showers, parties, anniversary celebrations, and much more.

 Further highlighting some of ACC’s unique courses, students pursuing training in event planning can deepen their skills and insights through ACC’s Continuing Education program.
-Specifically, students can enroll in the floral design class, wherein students actively work with clients to design, arrange, and select ideal flowers and. . .read more
+Specifically, students can enroll in the floral design class, wherein students actively work with clients to design, arrange, and select ideal flowers. . .read more

 Take advantage of career opportunities in the field of radio broadcasting by starting your training at your local community college.